Spyro 2: Ripto's Rage!

 - Nervous Tickus: A green nervous looking fly enemy with what appears to be purple wings.
 May have evolved into the Draclets from Crystal Glacier or maybe even the Flying Geckos from the third game's level Enchanted Towers.

-- Wuss: A large grey-purple monkey like creature with a dopey face.
+- Wuss: A large grayish-purple monkey like creature with a dopey face.
 It's unknown in which level this enemy would have appeared.

 Alongside the first Spyro game, the game underwent massive changes when it was localized in Japan.
 These changes, while less bothering than in the first game, still have proven unsuccessful as the third game and most subsequent entries never got localized in Japan.

-- An aspect that also comes back from the previous Japanese version is that Sparx always appears as green, regardless of how many hits Spyro has sustained.
+- Another returning aspect from the previous Japanese version is that Sparx always appears as green, regardless of how many hits Spyro has sustained.
 The shade of green dulls each time Spyro gets hit.
 The reason for why Sparx is always green in the Japanese version is because in the Japanese version you can obtain other dragonflies that have different colors by finding dragonfly eggs scattered throughout the game.

 - The short level cutscenes shown at the beginning of every level now have full voice acting, with several characters like Spyro or even Moneybags narrating some of them.